LANGUAGE FLUENCY LABORATORY

 Picture

-The Child Language Assessment Project (CLASP) is a five-year research project, funded by the NIDCD.
-Team members are re-evaluating measures used in assessment of children's spoken and written language samples (Language Sample Analysis/LSA), and creating algorithms for bias-free assessment of samples from children who speak non-mainstream dialects of American English.
-We are analyzing the existing corpora online, in the CHILDES database, and also collecting new data from around the country.
-We aim to gain a greater understanding of non-mainstream dialects of American English to develop norms for speakers of these dialects.
-Our ultimate goal is to create clinician-friendly software to help speech-language pathologists analyze language samples so they may differentiate between difference and disorder.
+The Child Language Assessment Project (CLASP) was a seven-year research project, funded by the NIDCD.
+Team members re-evaluated measures used in assessment of children's spoken and written language samples (Language Sample Analysis/LSA), and created algorithms for bias-free assessment of samples from children who speak non-mainstream dialects of American English.
+We analyzed the existing corpora online, in the CHILDES database, and also collected new data from around the country.
+The aim was to gain a greater understanding of non-mainstream dialects of American English to develop norms for speakers of these dialects.
+Our ultimate goal was to create clinician-friendly software to help speech-language pathologists analyze language samples so they may differentiate between difference and disorder.

-This research is being conducted by Dr. Nan Bernstein Ratner at the University of Maryland, College Park and Dr. Brian MacWhinney at Carnegie-Mellon University.
+This research was being conducted by Dr. Nan Bernstein Ratner at the University of Maryland, College Park and Dr. Brian MacWhinney at Carnegie-Mellon University.

 RESOURCES